-During this timeframe, you can see the impact of the massive outperformance of Growth over Value, and of SPY vs. equal-weight RSP that makes it very tough to beat-although small caps have surged of late.
+During this timeframe, you can see the impact of the massive outperformance of Growth over Value, and of SPY vs. equal-weight RSP and the small-mid indexes, which makes it very tough to beat.

 SectorCast Rankings and Top-ranked ETFs